cmu-mars/cmu-robotics/documents/p2-cp1.md

-In this challenge problem, both discharge and charge of the robot is controlled, not by law of the physics for battery but as an arbitrary function that looks similar to power model that exist int he literature but with different coefficients that meant to simulate discharge and charge functions for possible future sensory, computational, or actuating components of the robot.
+In this challenge problem, both discharge and charge of the robot is controlled, not by law of the physics for battery but as an arbitrary function that looks similar to power model that exist in the literature but with different coefficients that meant to simulate discharge and charge functions for possible future sensory, computational, or actuating components of the robot.

-Here we define some constraints for the power consumption model.
-The constraints will be used by LL and CMU team to evaluate whether an specified power model is a valid power model:

-1. $P(s1,s2,k1,k2,k3,k4,k5,l1,l2,l3,l4,l5) > 0$, if the power model is
-   evaluated to be negative for a combination of input variables, then the power model is invalid.

-2. $P(s1,s2,k1,k2,k3,k4,k5,l1,l2,l3,l4,l5)$ should be monotonically
-   increasing with respect to t.

-Both of these constraints are intuitive for power models, because we do not want to have a model that assumes the discharge operation actually increases the charge of the battery instead of discharging it.

 #### How the battery will be discharged and charged: